cassidyjames/rundown/README.md

 Great for OEMs testing upcoming hardware or end users wondering how their battery should behave under normal circumstances.

+## Ideal Flow

+1. Wait for battery to be charged (Once charged, copy current power-related settings to GSettings backups?)
+2. Instruct user to unplug the power
+3. Upon unplugging, inhibit and set standard brightness level
+4. Begin test

 ## Future Test Ideas

 - Play a video on repeat